gomtuu/import_valkyria/README.md

 Poses are disabled for now because I never finished this feature, but I wanted to release a new version anyway.

+Materials aren't fully supported. `import_valkyria` is sometimes unable to tell if a texture should be transparent, or if it should be used as a normal map.

+Please [report](https://github.com/gomtuu/import_valkyria/issues/new) any problems you find with specific models.

 ## Changelog

 ### 20??-??-??: Version 0.8